Kairong-Han/CAT/readme.md

 ## Conclusion

 CAT provides a novel solution to enhance LLMs by incorporating causal knowledge.
 Our experiments show that by focusing on causal factors, models become more robust and reliable, particularly in real-world scenarios where spurious correlations can undermine generalization.

+STG datasets can be found and easily used in https://huggingface.co/datasets/Kairong-Han/Spurious-Token-Game

 ## Citation